Table of contents

 Consumer Sentiment

-• While rising interest rates and inflation have eaten away at the average household budget, in general, Aussies have significantly more equity in their homes than they had before the pandemic, and they started this rising interest rate cycle with considerably more savings stashed in their savings or offset accounts than they had at the beginning the pandemic, three years ago.
+• While rising interest rates and inflation have eaten away at the average household budget, in general, Aussies have significantly more equity in their homes than they had before the pandemic, and they started the recent rising interest rate cycle with considerably more savings stashed in their savings or offset accounts than they had at the beginning the pandemic.

 • The following chart shows our net wealth position, and that our main assets are in real estate (particularly our homes) and financial assets (including our superannuation.)